Skip to content

 Riding an Akhal-Teke horse

-It was known for a long time ago that Turkmenistan’s Akhal-Teke horses were the perfect gifts for queens and presidents.
+It was long known that Turkmenistan’s Akhal-Teke horses were the perfect gifts for queens and presidents.
 Akhal-Teke used to be a war horse, but now it is a racehorse that excels in jumping and speed.

 When you visit the country, you can see these beautiful horses in Ashgabat’s hippodrome.
 You can also visit a stud farm where you can pet the horses and see them in the stable or even have the opportunity to ride them.
 The horses are also often called after some famous birds such as falcon, eagle, and blackbird.